-Our alternatives platform represents our legacy TIG business which is an alternative asset manager.
-This platform includes our TIG Arbitrage strategy and funds managed by our External Strategic Managers.
-Our alternatives platform client base is predominantly comprised of institutional investors.
-The TIG Arbitrage strategy is our event-driven strategy based in New York through which management fees and incentive fees based on performance are received from the underlying funds and accounts.
-The strategies of our External Strategic Managers include Real Estate Bridge Lending, European Equities and Asian Credit and Special Situations.
-We receive distributions from our External Strategic Managers through our profit or revenue sharing arrangements that are generated through their management and incentive fees based on performance of the underlying investments.
-As of June 30, 2023 (Successor), this platform had \$7.9 billion in AUM/AUA.
+The alternatives platform embodies our legacy TIG business, which is an alternative asset manager and includes our TIG Arbitrage strategy and funds managed by our External Strategic Managers, predominantly for institutional investors.
+The TIG Arbitrage strategy is an event-driven strategy fund that earns management fees and incentive fees based on the performance of its underlying funds and accounts.
+The investment strategies of the External Strategic Managers include Real Estate Bridge Lending, European Equities and Asian Credit and Special Situations.
+Distributions are received from the External Strategic Managers through profit or revenue sharing arrangements that are generated through management and incentive fees based on the performance of the underlying investments.
+As of September 30, 2023, this platform had \$7.7 billion in AUM/AUA.